-- knowledge of course subject matter; - knowledge of program curriculum content; - ability to teach and stimulate students; - organization and management of the course; - achievement of learning outcomes for the course; - ability to relate subject matter to broader fields; - advisement and mentoring of students in activities beyond the curriculum, classroom, and distance education classes, including such areas as career, professional development, ethical challenges, and research; and - ability to effectively direct graduate students as evidenced by the timely production of M.E., M.S. and Ph.
+- knowledge of course subject matter; - knowledge of program curriculum content; - ability to teach and stimulate students; - organization and management of the course; - · achievement of learning outcomes for the course; - ability to relate subject matter to broader fields; - advisement and mentoring of students in activities beyond the curriculum and classroom, including such areas as career, professional development, ethical challenges, and research; and - ability to effectively direct graduate students as evidenced by the timely production of M.S. and Ph.
 D. candidates.